Root Canal Treatment in Columbus, MS

 - A tooth that has become discolored

-The innermost part of your tooth, or pulp, contains both nerves, which create sensation and veins or blood vessels.
+The innermost part of your tooth, or pulp, contains both nerves, which create sensation, and blood vessels.
 The vessels and nerves of the pulp reach the rest of the body through tiny canals in the roots of your teeth—your root canals.

 Sometimes a tooth is compromised through decay or trauma, and bacteria get into the pulp, causing an infection.
 In most cases, the infection causes discomfort at first and then pain.
 The pain from an infection is not going to go away or get better; it may even lead to tooth loss if you let it go.
 Because infections are opportunistic and tend to spread, treatment is crucial.